+We recognise that our school may provide a safe place and stability in the lives of children who have been abused or who are at risk of harm.
+We recognise that a child who is abused or witnesses abuse and/or violence may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of selfworth.
+We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn.
-We will promote a caring, safe and positive environment within the school.

-We will encourage self-esteem and self-assertiveness, through the curriculum and through positive relationships within the school community.

-We will ensure children are taught to understand and manage risk through personal, social, health and economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
-This includes online safety.

-We will be responding sympathetically to any requests for time out to deal with distress and anxiety.

-We will offer details of helplines, counselling or other avenues of external support.

-We will liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children.

-We will notify Social Care immediately if there is a significant concern.

-We will provide continuing support to a child about whom there have been concerns who leaves the school by ensuring that information is shared under confidential cover to the child's new setting and ensure the school records are forwarded as a matter of priority and within statutory timescales.
+- We will promote a caring, safe and positive environment within the school. - We will encourage self-esteem and self-assertiveness, through the curriculum and through positive relationships within the school community and through our Child Friendly Safeguarding Policy (Appendix A). - Using our Jigsaw PSHE curriculum and liaison with parents and the wider community, we will ensure our children are taught to understand and manage risk through personal, social, health and economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school, including staying safe online. - We will respond sympathetically to any requests for time out to deal with distress and/or anxiety. - We will offer details of helplines, counselling or other avenues of external support. - We will liaise and work in partnership with other support services and agencies involved in Early Help and the safeguarding of children. - We will notify Social Care without delay if there is an immediate risk of significant harm. - We will provide continuing support to children about whom there have been concerns who leave the school by ensuring that information is shared confidentially with the child's new setting.
+We will ensure the school records are forwarded as a matter of priority and within statutory timescales.